Bounds of the rank of the Mordell-Weil group of jacobians of hyperelliptic curves: Examples

 are multiplicatively independent give us a lower bound of $2$ as the rank of $J$ over $\QQ$.
 An upper bound of $2$ for the rank was computed in Example \ref{ex-pequal5b}, hence the rank is exactly $2$. \end{example}

 In Table \ref{tab-UpperAndLower_bounds}, we have collected the upper bound given by Theorem \ref{thm-sophie}, together with some computational data of lower bounds for the rank of the jacobian $J$ associated to the first few Sophie Germain primes, obtained using the method we have described here.
+It is worth pointing out that the bound given by Theorem \ref{thm-sophie} in these examples is unconditional (i.e., not dependent on the Davis--Taussky conjecture) since $q\leq 92459$.
+We also note that $2$ is inert in $\QQ(\zeta_p)^+$ in some cases such as $p=5,11,23,29,53,83,131,173$ but not in others such as $p=41,89,113$.